Overview (AREG command)

 and final Prais-Winsten or Cochrane-Orcutt estimates.
 For the maximum-likelihood

-method (keyword ML)
+method (keyword ML), you can

 obtain the adjusted sum of squares and Marquardt constant at each